 This appendix provides general guidance on the application of dispersion models for estimating ambient concentrations of PM{2.5} associated with direct emissions of primary PM{2.5}.
 This guidance is based on and is consistent with the EPA's Guideline on Air Quality Models, published as Appendix W of 40 CFR part 51, and focuses primarily on the application of AERMOD, the EPA's preferred dispersion model for most situations.
 Appendix W is the primary source of information on the regulatory application of air quality models for State Implementation Plan (SIP) revisions for existing sources and for New Source Review (NSR) and Prevention of Significant Deterioration (PSD) programs.
-There will be applications of dispersion models unique to specific areas, (i.e., there may be areas of the country where it is necessary to model unique specific sources or types of sources).
+There will be applications of dispersion model unique specific sources or types of sources).
 In such cases, there should be consultation with the state or appropriate permitting authority with the appropriate EPA Regional Office modeling contact to discuss how best to model a particular source.

-Recently issued EPA guidance of relevance for consideration in modeling for $\text{PM}{2.5}$ includes:
+Recently issued EPA guidance of relevance for consideration in modeling for $PM{2.5}$ includes: